guoqianglan/guoqianglan.github.io/_apps/rheed-classification.md

   - rheed
 ---

+# Development of an AI-powered manufacturing process for thin-film growth

 > This is a part of product for a recent project I am working on, i.e., development of an AI-powered manufacturing process for thin-film growth.

 > This application is deployed with two replicated sets on a Kubernetes cluster ([McGill MatNavi]({{ "/idea/cloud/Infrastructure-for-next-generation-material-infomatics-platform/" | relative_url }})) I built.